alainamstutz/TwiCs_samplesize/TwiCs_samplesize.md

 * For detailed sample size calculation, see their study published study protocol

 ## General remarks regarding random sampling and batch randomisation
-1. Traditionally, the idea of TwiCs was about *random sampling*, i.e. randomize a few and ALL remaining eligible cohort participants are control (=> unequal allocation!) and batch-randomisation (randomise all upfront)
+1. Traditionally, the idea of TwiCs was about *random sampling*, i.e. randomize a few and ALL remaining eligible cohort participants are control (=> unequal allocation) and batch-randomisation (randomise all upfront)
 * e.g. Reeves et al. "all cohort participants eligible for the treatment are first identified and then a random sample selected and offered the treatment, which they can either consent to receive or decline.
 All remaining eligible patients — that is, all patients eligible for the treatment but not offered it — constitute the control arm"
 * e.g. Pate et al. "The same cohort can be used for multiple interventions.
 Each intervention is offered to a randomly selected sample of patients eligible for that intervention, who are then compared with the rest of the eligible patients from the cohort that are still being treated as usual"
 * e.g. Van der Velden et al. "Moreover, the cohort allows for unequal randomization by making use of the (large) control group of the cohort.
 This may be especially attractive in the case of expensive experimental treatments, to reduce the costs of a trial."